GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

         ora2pg -t SHOW_REPORT -c $HOME/migration_project/config/ora2pg.conf --estimate_cost --dump_as_html > $HOME/migration_report.html

-1. Review the report, and take note of any objects that require manual conversion, add these objects to the `EXCLUDE` parameter, and handle them manually if needed.
+1. Review the report, take note of any objects that require manual conversion, add these objects to the `EXCLUDE` parameter, and handle them manually if needed.

 ## Export the database schema from the Oracle database

 Exporting a schema from an Oracle database involves running the Ora2pg command, specifying the `ora2pg.conf` file with the correct settings, and supplying command-line arguments specifying the type of objects to be exported.
 This requires multiple commands and a good knowledge of the tool itself.
-To ease this process, a shell script called `export_schema.sh` is generated during the project initialization step above.
+To ease this process, a shell script called `export_schema.sh` is generated during the project initialization step.
 This is a wrapper script that takes the
 `ora2pg.conf` as input and then issues the required Ora2pg commands to export the actual schema from the source database.
 Use the following command to perform schema export from an Oracle database: